soniclavier/bigdata-notebook/_posts/2018-01-29-spark_structured_streaming_part1.markdown

 	<img class="col three expandable" src="/img/spark_structured_streaming/microbatching.png">
 </div>

+In version 2.3, Spark released a new execution engine called Continuous Processing, which does not do micro-batching.
+Instead, it launches long runnings tasks that read and process incoming data continuously.
+To read more about it, do check my blog post [here](spark_streaming_continuous_processing.html).
 ### **Kafka Source**
 We will be reading the events from a Kafka topic - *cars*.
 To do that, we need to set the **format** as "kafka", set **kafka.bootstrap.server** with the broker address and provide the topic name using the option "subscribe".
 {% highlight scala %}